-What takes content from just another blog post or article to a creative masterpiece?
-How do successful entrepreneurs get creative content marketing strategies right?
+What takes content from being just another blog post to a creative masterpiece?
+How do successful content marketers get creative content marketing strategies right every time?

 For most modern companies, content marketing strategy is an integral part of how they relate with their target audience.
 And it pays big time in conversions.

 After all, compared to PPC, content marketing generates three times the leads per dollar spent.